shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 This guide will explain how to embed project documentation from your repository into the [Developer documentation](https://developer.shopware.com/frontends/).

-[Developer Portal](https://github.com/shopware/developer-portal) is built on top of [`shopware/developer-documentation-vitepress`](https://github.com/shopware/developer-documentation-vitepress) repository (`vitepress-shopware-docs` package) which heavily utilizes [Vitepress](https://vitepress.dev/) and customizes it with custom Shopware features such as custom design, breadcrumbs, Algolia search, Copilot AI chat and recommendations, auto-built sidebar and more.
+[Developer Portal](https://github.com/shopware/developer-portal) is built using the [`shopware/developer-documentation-vitepress`](https://github.com/shopware/developer-documentation-vitepress) repository (`vitepress-shopware-docs` package).
+This setup heavily utilizes [Vitepress](https://vitepress.dev/) and incorporates custom Shopware features such as unique design, breadcrumbs, Algolia search, Copilot AI chat and recommendations, auto-built sidebar and more.

-It acts as a central point for all developer resources and documentation.
-However, the actual content is stored in various repositories and embedded into the developer portal with help of the [Docs CLI](https://github.com/shopware/developer-documentation-vitepress/blob/main/CLI.md).
-This allows for a decentralized approach to managing the content and enables the maintainers of the respective repositories to manage their content independently.
+This portal serves as a central hub for all developer resources and documentation.
+However, the actual content is distributed across various repositories but integrated into the developer portal using the [Docs CLI](https://github.com/shopware/developer-documentation-vitepress/blob/main/CLI.md).
+This approach allows for decentralized content management, enabling the maintainers of each repository to manage their content independently.

 ## Local instance of the Developer Portal